insin/DOMBuilder/docs/index.rst

 .. js:function:: DOMBuilder.withNode(mode, func)

-   Calls a function with :js:attr:`DOMBuilder.mode` set to the given value for the duration of the function call.
+   Calls a function, with :js:attr:`DOMBuilder.mode` set to the given value for the duration of the function call, and returns its output.

-   :param String mode: The mode to be used.
-   :param Function func: The ``Function`` to be called.

-It will take the piece of work you want to do as a function, flip to the appropriate output mode, execute the function then flip the output mode back again before returning the result of the function call.

 The following `FireBug`_ console session shows :js:func:`DOMBuilder.withNode` in action::